 "Great!
 But I can always take more clients, do you have any friends who would be interested in my services?"

 You don't want to come off sounding desperate or hurting for business.
 No matter how slow business is, never let that on to clients.
-But also be careful to not give the impression that you're so busy that you can't take on new clients.
+But also be careful to not give the impression that you're so busy that you can't take on new clients. - Make sure your clients know you're available for on-site chair massage in their office and for personal parties.

 (Signs in your office, list it on your menu, promote it on your website.)